JaroslavRusanov/frontend-project-44/README.md

 4. Brain-gcd.
 You need to find the greatest common divisor of two numbers.
 Start command is `brain-gcd`.
 5. Brain-progression.
 Find and print the missing number in progression.
 Start command is `brain-progression`.
 6. Brain-prime.
 Is the printed number prime?
 Start command is `brain-prime`.

-All games have three rounds, if you answer is correct all times - You win, other way - let's try again.
+All games have three rounds, if your answer is correct all times - You win, other way - let's try again.

 You can see how to install and run the games at the following links:
 * [link asciinema brain-even](https://asciinema.org/a/5ecsk2hiGriAd2JNS7GfJYljP)